kimdoh/id_proto/week4/breakpoints.md

         }
 ```

-Two changes to note. `min-height` rather than `height` allows our divs to still take up vertical space on the page.
-If there is long content, our divs will swell vertically to contain it, but we still have words that expand horizontally outsider their bounds.
-Of course, this could be solved by using `col two`, but we can also use the `overflow` property to either hide any amount of horizontally overflowing text with `overflow:hidden` or, usually better, make it scrollable with `overflow:scroll`.
+Two changes to note. `min-height` rather than `height` allows our divs to still take up vertical space on the page even though they have no content.
+And, if there is long content, our divs will swell vertically to contain it like normal html elements.

+But we still have words that expand horizontally outsider their bounds.
+Of course, this could be solved by using `col two`, but we can also use the `overflow` property to either hide any amount of horizontally overflowing text with `overflow:hidden;` or, usually better, make it scrollable with `overflow:scroll;`.